 Sealed calendar meters are required to be fitted to all hackney carriage vehicles.

 A calibration certificate is required at the time of licensing/ re-licensing certifying that the meter has been calibrated at a rate that does not exceed the Council’s maximum fare rate.

 The current maximum fare card took effect from October 2022.

 The fare structure includes a ‘discretionary supplement’ of £5-00 for pre-booked journeys only.
 This was introduced to help compensate drivers for those journeys involving excessive ‘dead’ mileage.
 If this supplement is to be charged then the customer must be notified of the additional charge, and agree it, at the time of booking.
 The supplement can not be levied for immediate hires.
 Any misuse of this supplement will lead to disciplinary action against the driver and/or company.
 Your meter will need to be set to display this additional £5-00 supplement as an ‘extra’.

-Please note that you may only start charging the current tariff rate and discretionary supplement after your taximeter has been recalibrated by an approved installer, and they have issued a new calibration certificate which you have lodged with the Council (see Part D of the Hackney Carriage and Private Hire Licensing Handbook (Taxi Handbook) (pdf).
+Please note that you may only start charging the current tariff rate and discretionary supplement after your taximeter has been recalibrated by an approved installer, and they have issued a new calibration certificate which you have lodged with the Council see the Hackney Carriage and Private Hire Policy and Guidance document.